cnxtech/teller-api/README.md

 # teller-api
-A Full PHP7+ API implementation for Teller.io
+A Full PHP7+ API implementation for Teller.io using Guzzle as middleware

 # Installation